seandan7/accessibility-automation/readme.md

 # Accessibiliy Automation

+## Disclaimer: These scripts are purely for informative purposes and should not be used as a workaround for ADA compliance.
+They do not promise an accessible website.

 ## To use

 To sample this app, make a config.js within the public directory with the authentication recieved from Imagga.com.